-2.5.3 Mini-GBIC Port Status
+2.6.3 Mini-GBIC Port Status

 The Small Form-factor Pluggable (SFP) port is sometimes referred to as a Mini-GBIC (Giga Bitrate Interface Converter).
 In this subsection, all Mini-GBIC ports status can be shown if supported by the managed switch.
 Figure 2.70 depicts the Module (or Mini-GBIC Port) Status webpage.
-Note that the status here only provides the Ethernet compliance codes and vendor name.
+Here, the status provides the Ethernet compliance codes, vendor name, vendor part number (PN), laser wavelength (L.W.), vendor serial number (SN), Connection Type, temperature T(C), voltage V, transmitted (Tx) power and received (Rx) power.
 The link status (up or down) can be viewed in the previous subsection.